qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 features you temporarily need or as intermediate layers during geoprocessing operations.

-Empty, editable temporary scratch layers can be defined using :menuselection:`Layer --> Create Layer --> New Temporary Scratch Layer` or |createMemory| :sup:`New temporary scratch layer` button from the :guilabel:`Manage Layers Toolbar`.
+Empty, editable temporary scratch layers can be defined using :menuselection:`Layer --> Create Layer -->` |createMemory| :menuselection:`New Temporary Scratch Layer` or |createMemory| :sup:`New temporary scratch layer` button from the :guilabel:`Data Source Manager Toolbar`.
 Here you can create a:

 * ``No geometry`` type layer, served as simple table,
 * ``Point`` or ``MultiPoint`` layer,